 Microelectrode array systems

-Axion offers two microelectrode array systems: Maestro Pro and Maestro Edge as well as a selection of multiwell MEA plates.
+Axion offers three microelectrode array systems: Maestro Pro, Maestro Edge, and Maestro Volt as well as a selection of multiwell MEA plates.

 Maestro Pro MEA system